At the Howard Theater, R&B singer Giveon stretches his vocal chops before a sellout crowd

-The 26-year-old Long Beach, Calif. native was nominated last month in six Grammy categories, mostly for his collaboration with Justin Bieber and Daniel Caesar on the megahit “Peaches,” and also for his solo effort, “Heartbreak Anniversary.”
+The 26-year-old Long Beach, Calif., native was nominated last month in six Grammy categories, mostly for his collaboration with Justin Bieber and Daniel Caesar on the megahit “Peaches,” and also for his solo effort, “Heartbreak Anniversary.”

 Grammy nominations 2022: Taylor vs. Kanye (again).
 Jon batiste leads the pack.
 Olivia Rodrigo makes a big splash.